camgunz/d2k/README.md

 Add Console and Customizable HUD Widgets
 -----------

-PrBoom+ currently has no console, and its HUD widgets are hardcoded.
-D2K will change both of these things via scripting.
+D2K features a console and a fully scriptable HUD, and can be scripted via the console.

 Modernize Renderer
 ------------------

-D2K will convert the renderer from the fixed-function pipeline to the programmable pipeline.
-In addition, D2K will upgrade the baseline OpenGL support necessary to run, requiring support for OpenGL 2.0.
-Deprecated features, such as paletted textures, will be removed and functionality dependent on them will be reimplemented.
+D2K will convert the renderer from the fixed-function pipeline to the programmable pipeline and require support for OpenGL 2.0.
+Deprecated features such as paletted textures will be removed and functionality dependent on them will be reimplemented.

 Add Modern Features and Compatibility
 -------------------------------------